The E.D. Story

 From this point onwards the engine side of the business assumed an ever-greater importance in the affairs of the company, perhaps due in large part to the continued lack of trans-Atlantic success in selling E.D.’s radio gear in North America.
 This may have had something to do with a further parting of the ways, when E.D.’s original radio control guru George Honnest-Redlich left to form his own company called Radio & Electronic Products located in nearby Mortlake.
 One by one the Old Guard was moving on ........... by this time, only around half of the original working shareholders remained with the company.

 The Series 2 Bee went through several more design evolutions, most notably with respect to the transfer porting.
-The first such revision was a change from the original system using two internally-formed bypass flutes in the cylinder wall to a revised arrangement using external bypass passages which fed three upwardly-angled transfer ports.
+The first such revision was a change from the original system using two internally-formed bypass flutes in the cylinder wall (carried over from the Mk.
+IV Hunter) to a revised arrangement using external bypass passages which fed three upwardly-angled transfer ports.
 The final evolution, of which more below in its place, increased the number of transfer ports from three to four.
+It also featured a valve disc made of more suitable material.

 The Bee maintained its position as one of Britain’s top-selling engines for the balance of the 1950's largely due to its wide acceptance among beginners and sport fliers.
 My own first new diesel (in 1959) was one of these units, and I was far from being alone.